Complete Agent

 This is the capstone recipe.
-Everything we have built in the previous tutorials – conversational interfaces, prompt engineering, semantic mapping, RAG-powered navigation, and semantic routing – comes together here into a single EMOS Recipe: a fully capable embodied agent defined in one Python script.
+Everything we have built in the previous tutorials – conversational interfaces, prompt engineering, spatio-temporal memory, memory-aware navigation, and semantic routing – comes together here into a single EMOS recipe: a fully capable embodied agent defined in one Python script.

 This is what EMOS is designed for.
 Instead of stitching together dozens of ROS nodes, launch files, and custom middleware, you define a complete agentic workflow as a graph of Components connected through Topics, and bring it up with a single call.
 The result is a robot that can listen, see, think, remember, navigate, and speak – all orchestrated by EMOS.